-But don’t worry: our brilliant volunteer Read On Nottingham Literacy Champions Mehnaz and Dee want to change that!
+But don’t worry: our brilliant Mehnaz and Literacy Champion Dee want to change that!
 They have recorded Mehnaz showing you how to make the sounds that your children are learning at school.

 What is Phonics?

 Phonics is a way of teaching children how to read and write the English language.
-It teaches children to read individual letters (e.g. a, s, t) and groups of letters (e.g. oo, sh, igh) by saying the sounds they make.
+It teaches children to read individual letters (for example: a, s, t) and groups of letters (for example: oo, sh, igh) by saying the sounds they make.
 They then learn how to blend the sounds to make the words they are reading or writing.

 For example, if a child knows the sounds for t, p, a and s, they can build up the words "tap", "pat", "pats", "taps" and "sat".